warthog618/modem/README.md

 The [info](info) package provides utility functions to manipulate the info returned in the responses from the modem.

-The [serial](serial) package provides a simple wrapper around a third party serial driver, so you don't have to find one yourself.

 The [trace](trace) package provides a driver, which may be inserted between the AT driver and the underlying modem, to log interactions with the modem for debugging purposes.